Spotted Lanternfly Management

 All stages of spotted lanternfly have shown susceptibility to the application of insecticides.
 Bark spray, trunk injections, or root drenches are used to get systemic insecticides into trees.

-Pesticide products labeled for use by residents in New York
+Pesticide products labeled for use by commercial applicators and residents in New York

 Since spotted lanternflies rarely cause damage to landscape trees, treatment is not necessary for the health of the tree; but if they become a nuisance, insecticides can be used.
 Some people may choose to hire a certified pesticide applicator who is equipped to make a tree injection, bark sprays, or soil drenches.

 Working with data developed by researchers at Penn State University, a number of insecticides have been labeled for use in New York provisionally through 2(ee) recommendations and 24(c) Special Local Needs labels.
 We have compiled a list of insecticides that can be used to manage spotted lanternfly in a variety of settings in NYS.

 - Insecticides Labeled for Spotted Lanternfly Registered in New York State for Commercial and Home Garden Use, May 2023 [xlsx]

 Please be sure to use the most current version as we will be updating this site to reflect changes and as new materials become labeled for Spotted Lanternfly in New York.